elastic/kibana/rfcs/text/0003_handler_interface.md

 # Drawbacks

-- Since the context properties that are present changes if plugins are disabled, they are all marked as optional properties which makes consuming the context type awkward.
+- Since the context properties that are present change if plugins are disabled, they are all marked as optional properties which makes consuming the context type awkward.
 We can expose types at the core and plugin level, but consumers of those types might need to define which properties are present manually to